Everything You Need to Know Before Buying a Cricket Bat

 • Pickup: This is subjective but essential.
 A good pickup will make the bat feel lighter and easier to handle, allowing you to play shots around the wicket with ease and confidence.

-• Pressing: At Trogon, our hard-pressed bats stand testament to quality and resilience.
-This not only affects the longevity of the bat but also its performance.
+• Pressing: At Trogon, our hard-pressed bats stand as a testament to quality and resilience.
+This not only affects the bat's longevity but also its performance.

 • Grain Count: Instead of focusing on the number of grains, assess the overall quality of the willow and the craftsmanship that has gone into making the bat and focus on the pickup and feel of the bat.

-• Handle Shape: Our semi-oval handles are designed to offer the perfect blend of comfort and control, which can enhance your batting performance.
+• Handle Shape: Our semi-oval handles are designed to offer the perfect blend of comfort and control, enhancing your batting performance.

 • Sweet Spot: Depending on your playing style, whether front foot or back foot, or if you play on bouncy or low pitches, the position of the sweet spot can influence your shot effectiveness.